mdmusharruf13/nextjs-learning/nextjs-hw/README.md

 ### Catch-All Routes

 In Next.js, the **[...foldername]** notation indicates that you are using a catch-all route, which allows you to capture multiple URL segments and treat them as a dynamic array of values.
 This is useful when you want to create dynamic routes that can handle varying numbers of URL segments.

+### redirect

+The **redirect** function allows you to redirect the user to another URL. _redirect_ can be used in Server Components, Client Components, Route Handlers, and Server Actions.